-Prof. Dr. Mathias Niepert, Mario Kalimuthlu IPVS
+Prof. Dr. Mathias Niepert

+IPVS

-MLS: Machine Learning for Simulation Science
+MLS: Machine Learning and Simulation Lab

-Deep learning has been successfully applied in a wide range of use cases and specifically in applications involving visual and textual data.
+Deep learning has been successfully applied in a wide range of applications involving visual and textual data.
 Modern machine translation systems and search engines, for example, are using language models trained on large text corpora.
+Deep generative machine learning models are used to generate art such as the image depicted on the right.